Hours & Pay Regulations

 Rhode Island does not have rest breaks law that applies generally to private employers.
 However, certain private employers are covered by applicable federal law governing rest breaks.

 Work performed by employees on Sundays and holidays must be paid for at least one and one-half times the normal rate of pay for the work performed.
+Rhode Island law permits employees to refuse to work on Sundays.

-Any manufacturer of wall-covering products which operates for seven (7) continuous days per week, twenty-four (24) hours per day, is exempt from the requirement that the work be voluntary on Sundays provided, that the manufacturer increases employment by at least ten percent (10%), within one year of its conversion to continuous operation from non-continuous operation.
+Any manufacturer of wall-covering products which operates for seven (7) continuous days per week, twenty-four (24) hours per day, is exempt from the requirement that the work is voluntary on Sundays provided, that the manufacturer increases employment by at least ten percent (10%), within one year of its conversion to continuous operation from the non-continuous operation.

 Any manufacturer that operates three (3) shifts, or begins its work week on Sundays, may begin the shift or start the work week at 11:00 P.M. on Sunday and not be required to pay its employees one and one-half times the normal rate of pay during the one hour period between 11:00 P.M.
 Sunday and 12 midnight.